 Final Thoughts on Job Requirements for Home Stagers

 There are a lot of job tasks that come with running a home staging business.
 However, you don’t need to be an expert at each one of them to be successful.
 Instead, you should understand that there is more than just home staging to be done, and be prepared to handle those tasks.

-A good home staging certification company (we recommend The Staging Studio) will train you how to best address each job task.
+A good home staging certification company (we recommend The Staging Diva) will train you how to best address each job task.
 Then you can “fake it until you make it.”